jsvigneshkanna/React-Native-Expo-Learnings/README.md

 $ expo init my-project (Creating a project)

 $ expo start (Starts the app and opens qrcode to scan in mobiles)

+$ expo install expo-image-picker (To add native feature to pick images from gallery)

+$ expo install expo-sharing (To able to share the images by various modes - bluetooth, wathsapp etc)
 ```

 ## Weather App Example-1